mpievolbio-scicomp/cancer_sim/paper.md

 This makes the software useful for studying various sampling strategies in clinical cancer diagnostics such as needle biopsy sampling or liquid biopsy sampling.
 An early version of this cancer evolution model was used to simulate tumours subjected to sampling for classification of mutations based on their abundance [@Opasic2019].
-Target users of `CancerSim` are scientists working in the field of mathematical oncology.
-Simplicity and accessibility of our model, in comparison to more advanced models (see e.g. Ref. [@waclaw2015]), makes it particularly suitable for students with an interest in somatic evolution of cancer.

 Our model is abstract, not specific to any neoplasm type, and does not consider a variety of biological features commonly found in the neoplasm,